top of page

 If I look at what I’ve written—stories inspired by my Jewish parents’ survival during World War II, by Bess Myerson’s courage, my formative years amid the cultural upheaval of the 1960s—I seem to be most inspired by transformation under pressure: how people become who they are when the world forces hard choices about justice, belonging, and truth.

-Were Columbus public schools actually integrated in 1969, before the Supreme Court mandate in 1974?
+Were Columbus public schools integrated in 1969, before the Supreme Court mandate in 1974?

-From 1871, Ohio state law mandated complete racial separation in Columbus schools, creating a dual system with Black-only facilities like Loving.
-Loving School was a segregated primary school for Black students in Columbus, Ohio’s public school system, located on the near east side.
+From 1871, Ohio state law mandated complete racial separation in Columbus schools, creating a dual system with Black-only facilities.
 This separation persisted post-Brown v.
 Board of Education (1954) through gerrymandered boundaries that confined Black students to specific “enclaves,” ensuring minimal mixing despite some high school integration by the early 1900s.
-The school exemplified de jure segregation, with inferior resources compared to white schools, until broader desegregation efforts in the late 1960s.